pivotal/docs-tas-adapter/install.md

         ... #! scaling keys are the same as above
       eirini_controller:
         ... #! scaling keys are the same as above
-      hnc_manager:
-        ... #! scaling keys are the same as above
       kube_rbac_proxy:
         ... #! scaling keys are the same as above, minus the "replicas" key
     telemetry: